NLnetLabs/cascade/doc/manual/source/quick-start.rst

 The name of the policy is taken from the filename.
-The directory to save the policy file to is determined by the ``policy-dir`` setting as configured in ``/etc/cascade/config.toml``.
+The directory to save the policy file to is determined by the ``policy-dir`` setting as configured in :file:`/etc/cascade/config.toml`.
 The filename can be any valid filename and will be used as the name of the policy.

-In the example below the `sudo tee` command is needed because the default policy directory is not writable by the current user.
+In the example below the :command:`sudo tee` command is needed because the default policy directory is not writable by the current user.

 ..
 Tip::